Eye Accessing Cues

 - Watch talk shows on TV (make sure it is spontaneous and not rehearsed.).
 This is a great way to practice as you can stare at the people on the TV and it will not bother them at all.
 Notice if there is a relationship between where the person looks and the predicates they use i.e. if the person's eyes are looking up, do they tend to use more visual words?

 And NLP is Much more than that!

 Author: Roger Ellerton is a certified NLP trainer, certified management consultant and the founder and managing partner of Renewal Technologies.
-He can be reached at Renewal Technologies www.renewal.ca.
-The above article is an extract from his book Live Your Dreams - Let Reality Catch Up: NLP and Common Sense for Coaches, Managers and You.
+The above article is based on his book Live Your Dreams Let Reality Catch Up: NLP and Common Sense for Coaches, Managers and You.